If the planning settings are changed at the third stage of planning, optimize the route again to apply them.

 |Maximum number of orders||The maximum number of orders in a route.|

 |Maximum idling time||The maximum waiting time between the orders.|

-You should specify the carrying and effective capacity values on the Profile tab of the unit properties in the monitoring system.
+You should specify the carrying and effective capacity values on the Profil tab of the unit properties in the monitoring system.

-If these values are specified in the unit properties, but the corresponding options are not enabled, then the route will be planned without taking the restrictions into account, but the orders that exceed these values will be marked with the warning sign.
+If you specify the Carrying capacity and Volume parameters in the unit properties, but the same-name options are disabled, then the route is planned without taking these restrictions into account.
+The orders that exceed the specified parameters are marked with the warning sign .

 Below, you can select what action the system should perform if any of the restrictions is violated.
 Three options are available.

 If there are more orders than can be included in the route or routes (if you select several units at the second stage of planning), the orders of a higher priority are added.
 The rest of the orders remain undistributed.
 If the priority is not specified, the system adds those orders which allow creating the optimal route (routes), taking into account its cost, mileage, and duration.